 Food Allergy Testing & Treatment in Vermont

-Common symptoms of food allergies include asthma, eczema, psoriasis, arthritis, ear infections, sinusitis, migraine headaches, irritable bowel syndrome, inflammatory bowel disease, anxiety, depression, fatigue, hyperactivity, obesity and post nasal drip.
+Common symptoms of food allergy/intolerance include asthma, eczema, psoriasis, arthritis, ear infections, sinusitis, migraine headaches, Irritable Bowel Syndrome (IBS), inflammatory bowel disease, anxiety, depression, fatigue, hyperactivity, obesity and post nasal drip.
 The list of possible symptoms is even longer.

 An easy and convenient method to determine what, if any, foods an individual is reacting to is blood food allergy testing.
 There are many different types of tests available, and even more labs that perform these tests, but the most accurate is antibody testing.

 The immune system produces antibodies to any substance that it views as foreign, such as a bacteria or virus.
 Under normal circumstances this is a good thing and a crucial weapon of our immune systems.
 With allergies, however, the immune system becomes overactive and antibodies are produced to things we don’t want them produced for, such as foods, pollen and even our own bodies.

 Blood antibody testing requires as little as a few drops of blood, which is then exposed to a variety of different foods in the laboratory.
 A report is produced which lists the amount of antibody found for each of the foods tested.
 The advantage of this type of test is that 100 or more foods are commonly tested, and the list of foods that need to be eliminated is usually shorter and easier than with an elimination diet.
 This testing is also covered by some insurance plans.